If you’ve been surfing around any personal finance forums these last few days…

 With an annual fee sitting at $120, this card sits somewhere between the

 However, Amex wants to try and make the $120 seem a bit more manageable.
 Instead of charging you $120 every year, they will be charging cardholders $10 a month.
 (That softens the blow of a $120 fee and the fact that the first year will not be free for this card.)

 In fact, for the first year, each month that you spend $500, you’ll earn 2,500 membership rewards.
-That’s 5,000 more than even the Amex Gold which already has one of the best sign up bonuses there is.

 The new Cobalt card comes with a pretty decent insurance package as well: